Most popular search tools:

 The most current research on any academic topic is usually found in journal articles.

-The Library has introduced OneSearch as a trial single search option.
+The Library has introduced OneSearch as a single search option.
 Resources currently included in a OneSearch search are: the Library's catalogue (includes books, musical scores, audio recordings, etc.), all EBSCOhost products, all of the full text journals licensed from Elsevier/ScienceDirect, JSTOR, Sage, Wiley, Springer, ACS, IOP, BioOne, and ProjectMuse, many of the specialty historical full text databases (Alexander Street Press), and millions of index-only article and book records from various sources.
 Some Proquest databases (CBCA, ASFA, PAIS, Philosopher's Index) and Biosis are included but as optional add-ins, using check boxes on the far right of the search results screen.
-More resources will continue to be added through the year.
+More resources will continue to be added.

 If you don't find what you are looking for in OneSearch, then try searching for the item in a specific database or just the library catalogue, outside of OneSearch.
 (From the Library's homepage, click on either Catalogue or Article Databases towards the top of the page.)